$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 This isn’t actually helping with the cat making a noise in the middle of the night, problem but if it works for you to get some sleep, I see that as a win.

-Talk To Your Vet
+7. Talk To Your Vet

-Talk to your vet about behavior-modifying medications if necessary.
-These can help change problem behaviors, making life more enjoyable for both you and your pet. often these medications are helpful for a few nights and are not usually a permanent solution.
+Talk to your vet about behavior modifying medications if necessary.
+These can help change problem behaviors, making life more enjoyable for both you and your pet.

-Cat Spayed or Neutered
+8. Cat Spayed or Neutered

 Unneutered male cats are especially prone to waking people up at night with their caterwauling.
 Male cats that are not neutered are more likely to vocalize (yowl, cry) at night.

-This behavior is often motivated by the desire to mate and can be frustrating for cat owners who are trying to sleep.
+This behavior is often motivated by the desire to mate and can be frustrating for many cat owners, who are trying to sleep.
 These cats may be able to access outdoor areas.
-If you have an unneutered male cat, consider having him neutered by a veterinarian to help reduce this nocturnal noise.
-Or keep your cat indoors at night, which is a good idea anyway.

-How To Keep Cats Quiet At Night – One More Idea
+9. Keep Cats Quiet At Night – One More Idea

-If your cat likes to make a noise when wanting food and your really don’t want to employ any of the above methods, you could try using a smart bowl.
-A smart bowl is an automatic feeder that you can program to dispense food at a certain time.
-Definitely worth a try if this relates to you.
+If your cat likes to make a noise when wanting food and you really don’t want to employ any of the above methods, you could try using a smart bowl.

-The feeder below is wifi enabled for Android and iPhone and can be programmed from your phone.
+The feeder below is WIFI enabled for Android and iPhone and can be programmed from your phone.
 It is also compatible with Alexa so you can even give Alexa a command from your bed to feed the cat.

 What a great idea!
 I haven’t used this but I like the idea the more I read about it.
 I know it sounds like a novelty but this is one really great practical idea.